List of Star Wars species (A–E): Besalisk

 Besalisks are a race of four-armed humanoids from the icy planet of Ojom, though female Besalisks can have up to eight arms.
 Besalisks evolved from large flightless avians, though they are often mistaken for a reptilian species.
 They are bulky, fleshy beings able to survive for long periods without food or water.
 They tend to have a bony crest surrounded by short feathers, and a wide mouth with an elastic sack dangling from it.
 Because of their size, they are often seen as gluttonous, though this is a misconception.
 Another misconception is that they are nervous or in poor shape because they sweat profusely, though this is in fact due to the normally freezing temperatures on their home planet.
 The average Besalisk stands approximately 1.8 meters tall.
 Their language consists of grunts, growls, and barks, and their written language has a simple alphabet and short words, although Besalisks can speak Galactic Basic with ease.

 Although Besalisks have contributed very little to the galaxy in terms of resources and technology, they are sociable, gregarious, and keen-witted, are found easily in the galactic community and can readily use what other species have to offer.
 During the reign of the Galactic Empire, Besalisks narrowly avoided slavery by calling in favors with various influential underworld connections.
 Many are still working off their freedom, especially besalisks that were foolish or desperate enough to seek aid from the Hutts.
 Besalisks have never sought official representation in the Galactic Senate and generally seem content to go about their business and leave Galactic affairs to politicians and bureaucrats of other species.
 Communities on their homeworld are sparsely populated, and few offworld colonies of Besalisks are found in any era.

-One Besalisk, Dexter Jettster, a good friend of Obi-Wan Kenobi, is seen in Attack of the Clones.
+One Besalisk, Dexter Jettster, is the owner of Dex's Diner in Coco Town, Coruscant and a good friend of Obi-Wan Kenobi, is seen in Attack of the Clones.
 Dexter helped Kenobi by telling him where a poisoned dart had come from, eventually leading to the discovery of the clone army on Kamino.

 Besalisk Jedi Master Pong Krell served during the Clone Wars.
 In combat, he would take advantage of his six-limbed anatomy by wielding two double-bladed lightsabers, often to devastating effect.
 Pong Krell turned on his clone troopers in the battle of Umbara, sending them unknowingly to kill other clone troopers.
 His plan was to prove to count Dooku that he was ready to join him.